Frequently Asked Questions (FAQ)

 What other resources or services are available to help me succeed at ISU?

-All students are encouraged to utilize academic support or services.
+All students are encouraged to utilize the many student services offered at ISU.

-Students requesting academic accommodations must meet with SDR staff every semester to complete SAAR forms and discuss their status.
-Some students meet with SDR staff on a more frequent basis as a means of support.
-Should a student decide not to meet with the SDR staff on a regular basis, no follow-up will take place.
-Departmental Academic Advisors are responsible for working with students related to selecting courses, meeting program requirements, etc.
+Students that request academic accommodations must meet with SDR staff each semester to complete Notification Letters.
+Some students prefer to meet with SDR staff more frequently to receive additional support.
+Departmental Academic Advisors are responsible for working with students to select courses, ensure program requirements are met, etc.

 Can my parents request information from Student Disability Resources regarding my academic status or medical diagnosis?

-SDR staff may not provide information to the parent concerning a student's academic progress, visits to the SDR office, or the use of accommodations without the written permission of the student (see FERPA for more information).
-Students who wish this information to be made available to their parents will need to complete a Release of Information (PDF) form and advise SDR staff of this permission.
+SDR staff will not provide information to a parent related to a student's academic progress, visits to the SDR office, or the use of accommodations without the written permission of the student (see FERPA for more information).
+Any student who wishes to allow a parent to access such information must complete a Release of Information and advise SDR staff of this permission.